 Few films have endured better than John Hughes’ 1987 classic Planes, Trains and Automobiles.
-The film Features two pitch-perfect performances from stars Steve Martin and John Candy.
-It remains one of the few Thanksgiving movies that continues to elicit laughter 30+ years later.
+The film features two pitch-perfect performances from its stars Steve Martin and John Candy.
+The film remains one of the few Thanksgiving movies that continues to elicit laughter more than thirty-five years later.

 Synopsis